Gina Hoeckelmann

 Brandon T. Beal, MD, is an expert in diagnosing and treating melanoma.
 He is a Double Board-Certified Mohs Micrographic Surgeon and Dermatologist and a Fellowship Trained Plastic & Reconstructive Surgeon.

-Dr. Beal completed a fellowship in Mohs Micrographic Surgery, Dermatologic Oncology, and Facial Reconstructive Surgery, focusing on the comprehensive diagnosis and treatment of melanoma.
-He also received training at the Cleveland Clinicโ€™s Melanoma program, a multidisciplinary team of dermatopathologists, pathologists, dermatologists, and surgical, medical, and radiation oncologists.
+Dr. Beal completed a fellowship in Mohs Micrographic Surgery, Dermatologic Oncology, and Facial Reconstructive Surgery, with a focus on comprehensive diagnosis and treatment of melanoma.
+He also received training at the Cleveland Clinic’s Melanoma program, a multidisciplinary team of dermatopathologists, pathologists, dermatologists, and surgical, medical, and radiation oncologists.

-More about Mohs Micrographic Surgery:
+More About Mohs Micrographic Surgery:

 Mohs Micrographic Surgery offers the highest surgical cure rate among all treatments for head and neck melanoma.
 This technique preserves normal skin while focusing on removing the melanoma, thereby minimizing scarring and maximizing cosmetic outcomes.
 Mohs Micrographic surgery is the most advanced treatment for head and neck melanoma.